 Makeblock advertises that you can also run the machine with the Laserbox app for both iOS and Android.
 Unfortunately, this hadn't been released at the time of my review, so I didn't get the chance to check it out.
 I did test out their computer software, Makeblock Basic.
 This is a stripped-down version of what they offer for their higher-end CO2 machine.

 Overall the software gets the job done.
 It's got basic graphic creation abilities and all the settings you need for both cutting and engraving.
 But it is pretty barebones and what I found as the biggest drawback to the machine.
-I've read they are in the works of supporting 3rd party software like my favorite Lightburn, as well as free options like LaserGRBL.
-But, unfortunately, these haven't been officially supported yet.

 With safety, you'll need to account for the smoke and fumes that this laser will generate as well as the open-air environment that it operates in.
 But, again, this isn't a drawback to the D1 but something common across the board.